Google Custom Search

 His findings include:

-10. Top-performing schools regularly inform parents about their child’s performance and seek to work with parents whenever children are progressing insufficiently.
+- The school regularly informs parents about their child’s performance and seek to work with parents whenever children are progressing insufficiently.